 Anemia

-If left untreated, long-term deficiency may lead to irreversible nerve damage.
+If left untreated, long-term deficiency can lead to irreversible nerve damage.

 -